uab-cgds-worthey/quac/README.md

 * Pedigree file supplied via `--pedigree`.
 Only the samples that are supplied in pedigree file will be processed by QuaC and all of these samples must belong to the same project.
-This repo also includes a handy script [`src/create_dummy_ped.py`](src/create_dummy_ped.py) that can create a dummy pedigree file, which will lack sex (unless project tracking sheet is provided), relatedness and affectedness info.
+This repo also includes a handy script [`src/create_dummy_ped.py`](src/create_dummy_ped.py) that can create a dummy pedigree file, which will lack sex (unless project tracking sheet is provided), relatedness and affected status info.
 See header of the script for usage instructions.
 Note that we plan to use [phenotips](https://phenotips.com/) in future to produce fully capable pedigree file.
 One could manually create them as well, but this would be error-prone.
 * Output produced by [the small variant caller